MuhammadUsman-Khan/E-Commerce-Store-EDA/README.md

 # E-Commerce Store EDA

 ## Description
-This repository contains a complete **Exploratory Data Analysis (EDA)** of an e-commerce store dataset.
+This repository contains a complete **Exploratory Data Analysis (EDA)** of an E-commerce store dataset.
 The analysis aims to uncover meaningful insights into customer behavior, sales trends, and product performance.
 Using Python's popular data analysis and visualization libraries, this project demonstrates a systematic approach to exploring and understanding e-commerce data.

 ---